 Here’s what I had to say about it on Goodreads:

-After the jump, an excerpt and the details about the book from the publisher, including the book description, author bio and social media links, and links to buy the book.
+After the jump, an excerpt from the book followed by the “publisher details” – book description, author bio, and social media and buy links.